The Watch (TV series)

 The Watch is a fantasy police procedural television programme inspired by the Ankh-Morpork City Watch from the Discworld series of fantasy novels by Terry Pratchett.
 The series, developed by BBC Studios for BBC America, premiered on 3 January 2021 and was released on BBC iPlayer on 1 July 2021.

 Setting and plot

 The series is inspired by the Ankh-Morpork City Watch from the Discworld series of fantasy novels by Terry Pratchett.
-Set in the fictional Discworld's principal city of Ankh-Morpork, The Watch was described by Terry Pratchett in 2012 as a "Pratchett-style CSI"; it was to have an episodic storyline, following the format of a "crime of the week" as tackled by the city's police force under the command of Sam Vimes.
-In 2018, Narrativia described it as a "punk rock thriller".
+Set in the fictional Discworld's principal city of Ankh-Morpork, The Watch was originally intended to be a "Pratchett-style CSI" as described by Terry Pratchett in 2012; it was to have an episodic storyline, following the format of a "crime of the week" as tackled by the city's police force under the command of Sam Vimes.
+In 2018 as production got underway, Narrativia described the changing format as a "punk rock thriller".